pvcraven/arcade_book/source/voice_overs.rst

 **Wait, you don't get paid?**

+Ok, full disclaimer.
 I *do* get paid as a Professor.
 Part of the my job does involve research and outreach.
-I *do* get paid to teach computer science at Simpson College, and I use the material to do so.
+I *do* get paid to teach computer science at Simpson College and I use this material to do so.

-I have gotten two paid semester-long sabbaticals, with the stated intent to make free programming materials available to the public.
+I have gotten two paid semester-long sabbaticals (this semester and one six years ago), with the stated intent to make free programming materials available to the public.

 I do *not* receive